CVE-2026-35029

 Published: 06 April 2026

-An attacker with existing low-privilege authentication to the LiteLLM platform can exploit the vulnerable endpoint over the network with low complexity and no user interaction required.
-Successful exploitation enables modification of proxy configuration and environment variables, including registering custom pass-through endpoint handlers that point to attacker-controlled Python code for remote code execution.
-Additional impacts include reading arbitrary server files by setting the UI_LOGO_PATH environment variable and fetching via the /get_image endpoint, as well as taking over other privileged accounts by overwriting UI_USERNAME and UI_PASSWORD environment variables.
+this endpoint to modify proxy configuration and environment variables, register custom pass-through endpoint handlers pointing to attacker-controlled Python code, achieving remote code execution, read arbitrary server files by setting UI_LOGO_PATH and fetching via /get_image, and take over other privileged accounts by overwriting UI_USERNAME and UI_PASSWORD environment variables.
+Fixed in v1.83.0.

 - CWE(s)